 Glass Snakes belong to the genus Ophisaurus, which, in Greek, means Snake lizards.
 This is not surprising since glass snakes are not really snakes.
 They are lizards!
 Most species of glass snakes do not have legs.
 For example, the eastern glass lizard Ophisaurus Ventralis is a species of legless lizards endemic to the Southeastern part of the US.
-The shape of the head, external ear vents and moveable eyelids help to confirm that they are lizards.
+The shape of the head, external ear vents, and moveable eyelids help to confirm that they are lizards.
 A few species of glass snakes have very minute, stubby legs, which are basically vestigial (evolved, but no longer used) organs.
-Many people call these reptiles as jointed snakes.
+Many people call these reptiles jointed snakes.
 They reach a length of around four feet.
-The tail comprises two thirds the length of the reptile.
+The tail comprises two-thirds the length of the reptile.

 Like many lizards, they drop their tails to divert the attention of predators.
 In the case of this species, the tail breaks into several pieces, like glass.
 Hence the name, glass lizards.

 Adult glass snakes range in length from 18 inches to a maximum of four feet.
 The tail accounts for the major portion of the length.
 The body is covered with scales, black, brown or olive in color, spotted with green.
 The underside of the Glass snake is greenish-white.
 If you examine the vent area of some species, you can spot tiny spurs, which resemble that of a boa or a python.